Gilbert & George: The Pictures

-The pair are perhaps best known for their large scale photo works, known as The Pictures.
+The pair are known for their large scale photo works, known as The Pictures.
 The early work in this style is in black and white, later with hand-painted red and yellow touches.
 They proceeded to use a range of bolder colours, sometimes backlit, and overlaid with black grids.
 Their work has addressed a wide variety of subject matter including religion and patriotism.
 The two artists also often appear in their own "pictures".
 They have described their "pictures" as a sort of "visual love letter from us to the viewer".

 In 1986, Gilbert & George were criticised for a series of pictures seemingly glamourising 'rough types' of London's East End such as skinheads, while a picture of an Asian man bore the title "Paki".
 Some of their work has attracted media attention because of the inclusion of (potentially) shocking imagery, such as nudity, depictions of sexual acts, and bodily fluids (faeces, urine and semen).
 The titles of these works, such as Naked Shit Pictures (1994) and Sonofagod Pictures (2005), also contributed to the attention.

+The pair starred in a documentary series, The Fundamental Gilbert and George, in 1997 for London Weekend Television (LWT).
+It went on to win the BAFTA Award for the best documentary series.
 A book, The Complete Pictures, 1971–2005, published in 2007 by Tate Modern, includes over a thousand examples of their art.

 In May 2007, Gilbert & George were the subject of the BBC documentary Imagine, presented by Alan Yentob.
 At the end of the programme a picture entitled 'Planed' was made available as a free file download from the BBC and The Guardian websites for 48 hours.
 People who downloaded the files could then print and assemble the piece, and thus own an original Gilbert and George picture for free.